Omar9965/Legal-Assistant/README.md

 ```bash
 python process.py
 ```
 *Note: You can safely run this command multiple times.
-Unchanged PDFs will be skipped automatically.*
+It uses MD5 file hashing to skip unchanged PDFs automatically, saving processing time.*

 ### 5. Running the Assistant
 You can launch the complete pipeline and the Streamlit UI using the following commands: